assia-hafid/Ubi-AutoSecure/readme.md

 # Ubi-AutoSecure

 ## Introduction
-This project is created for educational purposes to simulate an auto-scanning behavior on IoT devices called UbiQuarium, with Nmap, and its Scripting Engine, while providing reports through parsing processes.
+This project is created for educational purposes to simulate an auto-scanning behavior on IoT devices called UbiQuarium, with Nmap, and its "Scripting Engine", while providing reports through parsing processes.

+The tool provides a non-relational database with JSON to store scan results and perform comparisons to construct a report holding all new **changes**.

+## Features
+- **Provide different types of scanning** (UPD, TCP, Fast, Global...)
+- **Generate vulnerabilities report** (Based on pre-built and customized NSE)
+- **Save scan results as JSON**
+- **Compare scan results to make a "_Comparison Report_"**

 ## Global Structure

 The figure below present an overview on the communication between modules of the project, thus the data flow from user input to user output

 ![Diagram1](resources/diagram1.jpeg)